oodlefinance/front-end-technical-test/README.md

 - adding a button to search for a random beer

 ## Okay I did it.
 What now?
 Send us the link to your repo.
-We'll take a look at it and we'll discuss it during your technical interview.
+We'll take a look at it, and if we like what we see we'll invite you to discuss it during a technical interview.